Zac Guildford: International career

-Controversies

-Rarotonga
+After a poor performance against Australia and a late-night drinking session that followed, Guildford's chances of being selected for the All Blacks' 2011 Rugby World Cup squad looked to be remote.
+Despite this, he was included in the squad, selected ahead of more experienced wings like Hosea Gear and Sitiveni Sivivatu.
+A hamstring injury to Richard Kahui presented him an opportunity to be chosen for New Zealand's final pool match against Canada, where he scored four tries in the All Blacks' 79–15 victory.
+Guildford injured his own hamstring, and did not play in the rest of New Zealand's matches at the tournament.

+Personal life

+Legal troubles

 On 11 November 2011, Guildford was cited in Rarotonga, where he was accused of drunken naked assaults during an alcohol-fuelled series of incidents.
 On that night, police were called after receiving a complaint that Guildford and another man were arguing and fighting on the side of the road about who had lost the key to their scooter.
 While the other man was being questioned by the police, Guildford wandered off.
 A member of the public later called police to say he was walking naked along the road and police officers were sent to look for him.
 Naked, and bleeding from a wound to his forehead, Guildford walked into Trader Jack's restaurant and punched one man that asked him if he needed help.
 He then staggered towards the bar and hit a 60-year old Australian man across the back of the head.
 Guildford then jumped on top of the restaurant's stage as staff tried to wrap an apron around him.
 The police were called again and arrived shortly afterwards to apprehend him.
 Police were taking Guildford to hospital when he attempted to leap out of the police van and into lagoon to escape custody.
 The attempt failed, and he spent the rest of the night in a police cell.

 Following the incident, Guildford imposed a 12-month drinking ban upon himself, was banned by New Zealand Rugby for four matches, and required to undergo alcohol treatment and counselling at his own expense.
 Trader Jack's has a framed copy of a Dominion Post article regarding Guildford's incident hanging in the restaurant.